New Territories: Lease of New Territories

-Hong Kong Island was ceded to Britain in 1842 and Kowloon south of Boundary Street and Stonecutters Island in 1860.
+Hong Kong Island was ceded to Britain in 1842 by the Treaty of Nanjing ending the First Opium War, and Kowloon south of Boundary Street and Stonecutters Island were ceded in 1860 by a lease subsequently incorporated into the Convention of Beijing ending the Second Opium War.
 The colony of Hong Kong attracted a large number of Chinese and Westerners to seek their fortune in the city.
 Its population increased rapidly and the city became overcrowded.
-The outbreak of bubonic plague in 1894 became a concern to the Hong Kong Government.
+The outbreak of bubonic plague in 1894 became a concern to the Hong Kong government.
 There was a need to expand the colony to accommodate its growing population.
-The Qing Dynasty's defeat in the First Sino-Japanese War had shown that it was incapable of defending itself.
+The Qing dynasty's defeat in the First Sino-Japanese War had shown that it was incapable of defending itself.
 Victoria City and Victoria Harbour were vulnerable to any hostile forces launching attacks from the hills of Kowloon.

 Alarmed by the encroachment of other European powers in China, Britain also feared for the security of Hong Kong.
-Using the most favoured nation clause that it had negotiated with Peking, the United Kingdom demanded the extension of Kowloon to counter the influence of France in southern China in June 1898.
-In July, it secured Weihaiwei in Shandong in the north as a base for operations against the Germans in Qingdao (Tsingtao) and the Russians in Port Arthur.
+In June 1898, using the most favoured nation clause that it had previously secured from China, the United Kingdom demanded and received an extension of Kowloon to counter the establishment of France's new Guangzhouwan colony, which was well reinforced by their control of nearby Indochina.
+In similar fashion, in July, it secured Weihaiwei in Shandong in the north as a base for operations against the Germans in Jiaozhou Bay (Qingdao) and the Russians in Liaodong (Dalian).
 Chinese officials stayed in the walled cities of Kowloon City and Weihaiwei.